Pellegrini sacked by West Ham after Leicester City defeat | Goal.com

 West Ham have sacked manager Manuel Pellegrini after the club's latest 2-1 defeat to Leicester City on Saturday.

-That loss leaves the Hammers sitting 17th in the Premier League, just one point shy of the relegation zone after 19 games.
+That loss, their fourth in just five matches, leaves the Hammers sitting 17th in the Premier League, just one point shy of the relegation zone after 19 games.

+Pellegrini joined West Ham in May 2018 with the former Manchester City manager guiding the club to a 10th-placed finish in his first season in charge.

+His second campaign at the helm failed to get going however, with the club losing its first league game 5-0 and winning only five of their first 19 matches in the Premier League.

+To make matters worse, the Hammers were also knocked out of the Carabao Cup after losing 4-0 to League One outfit Oxford United in September.

-Joint-West Ham chairmen David Sullivan confirmed the decision to part ways with Pellegrini, stressing it was important to get the club "back on track".
+Joint-West Ham chairmen David Sullivan confirmed the decision to part ways with Pellegrini on Saturday night, stressing it was important to get the club "back on track".

 “It is with great disappointment that we’ve had to make this decision," Sullivan said via a club statement.